vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-citation/README.md

 The Iliad has 2 levels: book (24, identified by uppercase letters of the classical Greek alphabet Α-Ω) and verse.
 Notice that some verses might have a letter as a suffix, e.g. `124a`.

->The alphabetic numbering requires the definition of a custom format; here for brevity we just define the first 4 values, but in a real-world example we would define all the 24 values.

 ```json
 {
   "formats": {